What’s my story?

 What are you interested in at this point, my personal life?

 When I’m not at my desk you’ll probably find me weightlifting at the gym or running trails.
 I’m also a huge gaming aficionado.
-As of this writing I’m busy with Pillars of Eternity, Hyrule Warriors and The Long Dark.
 I also trade stocks and I spend a fair amount of time cooking.